UNH Managed January Term Programs

 Contact Gregg Moore in the Dept of Biological Sciences at firstname.lastname@example.org for more information.

-4-credit course with 40 contact hours, open only to WSBE students.
+4-credit course with 40 contact hours.
+Paul College students enroll in MKTG 798; students in other colleges enroll in MKTG 598.
 Students will participate in a 12-day visit to the Dominican Republic, one of the commercial hubs of the Caribbean.
 The course includes two pre-trip classes held in the fall, in which the students will learn about the business culture of the country, as well as a brief introduction to its history and current demographics.
-The group will travel to Santo Domingo where 4 hours of each weekday (32 contact hours) will be devoted to meeting with business owners and managers from a variety of industries who discuss business practices.
+The group will travel to Santo Domingo where 4 hours of each weekday will be devoted to meeting with business owners and managers from a variety of industries who discuss business practices.
 Upon return to Durham, a final 3 hour class will be held early in the spring semester to wrap up, assess the learning outcomes and conclude the experience.

 Contact Audrey Ashton-Savage, the instructor for this course, at Audrey.Ashton-Savage@unh.edu.